fluxcd/flagger/README.md

 * check primary and canary deployments status
     * halt rollout if a rolling update is underway
     * halt rollout if pods are unhealthy
-* increase canary traffic weight percentage by 10%
+* increase canary traffic weight percentage from 0% to 10%
 * check canary HTTP success rate
     * halt rollout if percentage is under the specified threshold
 * increase canary traffic wight by 10% till it reaches 100%